slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 REMeMBER PEOPLE THAT THEY HAVE CHOICES, That they can control.

-you don’t get what you deserve in life, you only get what you negotiate.

 never split the difference

 Negotiate contracts in minute detail on the front end so that you aren’t negotiating after work is done, investments are made, and you have no bargaining power.
 This is especially important if the relationship between people is important as it avoids conflict later on.

-> *'Instead of generalizing, stick with the facts.'*

 make an agreement on a standard of value. my standard of value for a weekend: some combination of rejuvenation and human connection. normally we fall into habits. we don't do what is best for ourselves. people have different standards of value: weekend example rejuvenation and human conception will derail to your habits.

-Only Is Better Than Best

----

-“What’s your best out-the-door price?”
-“Can you do X% below that?“
-“If you can reach my price, I’ll buy today.”

 Alex says you can even create a worksheet for yourself by asking clear and direct questions like: